Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

   + This is the output path; most scripts will route here.
 Change to any output path at your discretion.

-FTRT across multiple Alveo U30 devices for maximum FPS
+FTRT across multiple Xilinx devices for maximum FPS
 ======================================================

-When processing file-based solutions, where you have the entire clip to operate on in a single command, you have the option to split the video into segments, and distribute the segments to individual encoder instances (for Alveo U30, these would be devices on the card).
+When processing file-based solutions, where you have the entire clip to operate on in a single command, you have the option to split the video into segments, and distribute the segments to individual encoder instances across different devices.
 While there is some overhead in "splitting" the clip to begin with, and "stitching" the output files into a single output file, these costs are almost always outweighed by the improvement in FPS.

-The function below will split the clip on a boundary that ensures no visual quality is lost (a closed GOP boundary), and will distribute the clip across all available Alveo U30 cards in the system.
+The function below will split the clip on a boundary that ensures no video quality is lost (a closed GOP boundary), and will distribute the clip across all available Xilinx devices in the system.
 If you inspect the script, you may edit it to apply the :option:`-cores` and :option:`-slices` flags as listed above for an even larger increase in FPS.
 Remember that :option:`-slices` will adversely affect VQ.

 The load-balancing of this example uses the :option:`-xlnx_hwdev` flag, which manually utilizes available slots as they are available, systematically filling the cards from "index 0" to "index N"